GovTechSG/govtech-free-access/support.md

 - **As part of this transition, will there be updates to my subscription accounts?**

-    Subscription accounts with eligible GovTechies will be adjusted (down) when the users are transfered to a central GovTech subscription.
-Subscription Admins (SAs) should be aware that not all subscriptions will be affected, only existing subscriptions with eligible GovTechies.
-An email will be sent to affected SAs with detailed information on the changes when the transfer has been completed.
+    During this transition, some TechBiz subscription accounts will be updated as licensed users are moved to a centrally managed GovTech subscription.
+Subscription Admins (SAs) to be aware that not all subscriptions will be affected but licenses assigned in your accounts will be reduced when users are transferred.
+A separate communication will be sent to affected SAs with detailed information on any changes.

 - **Will there be any impact on the cost of SHIP-HATS subscriptions due to this initiative?**